Edward C. Eicher: U.S. House of Representatives

 Eicher was a delegate to the Democratic National Convention in 1932.
 In 1932, Eicher was elected as a Democrat to the United States House of Representatives from Iowa's 1st congressional district.
+He was re-elected in 1934 and 1936 and served in the 73rd, 74th, and 75th United States Congresses from March 4, 1933, until December 2, 1938.

+Eicher was a friend and a strong supporter of Franklin D. Roosevelt.
+He had worked on the Public Utility Holding Company Act of 1935, backed the Roosevelt administration's Court Plan, and was one of the strongest New Deal supporters among congressional members involved in the federal antimonopoly investigation.
+In Congress, he introduced several bills: one on funding for scientific research, one to allow the construction of a bridge across the Des Moines River at Keosauqua, and one to allow the federal government to promote interstate transportation by underwriting truck insurance.

-Twice re-elected, he served from March 4, 1933, until December 2, 1938.
-He had withdrawn from the 1938 race for the Democratic nomination for his own seat.
+Eicher withdrew from the 1938 race for the Democratic nomination for his own seat.
 When his congressional career ended, Time magazine described him as "a wheelhorse in a pasture of mavericks".
+In the same election cycle, Eicher supported Representative Otha Wearin in the Democratic primary against incumbent Iowa Senator Guy M. Gillette, who had been targeted by Roosevelt-aligned Democrats.
+Gillette defeated Wearin in the primary, a result that later affected Eicher's prospects for an appellate judgeship.

 Securities and Exchange Commission

 As his final congressional term ended, Roosevelt appointed Eicher to the United States Securities and Exchange Commission.
 He was a member of the SEC from 1938 to 1942, serving as chair between 1941 and 1942.

 Federal judicial service

 New Dealers inside the Roosevelt Administration supported Eicher's wish to be chosen to fill one of two new seats on the United States Court of Appeals for the Eighth Circuit, but Iowa Senator Guy M. Gillette, who resented Eicher and Roosevelt for their unsuccessful efforts to purge him from Congress in 1938, stood in the way.
 Instead, no Iowan received either judgeship.

 Eicher was nominated by President Franklin D. Roosevelt on December 30, 1941, to the Chief Justice seat on the District Court of the United States for the District of Columbia (now the United States District Court for the District of Columbia) vacated by Judge Alfred Adams Wheat.
 He was confirmed by the United States Senate on January 20, 1942, and received his commission on January 23, 1942.
 His service terminated on November 30, 1944, due to his death.